The Civil War started and ended at the same guy’s house

 A plague on both his houses!

-The opening shots of the Civil War were fired at Fort Sumter, in Charleston Harbor in April 1861.
+The opening shots of the Civil War were fired at Fort Sumter, in Charleston Harbor, in April 1861.
 With the exception of a cannon accident that killed a Union artilleryman after the fort surrendered, there were no casualties.
 The major outcome of that was that the Civil War was officially on.

-It was in Virginia, three months later, that the Confederate and Union Armies would meet in the first major battle of that war.
+It was in Virginia, however, some three months later, that the Confederate and Union armies would meet in the first major battle of that war.
 General P.G.T.
-Beauregard (who happened to command the Confederates at Fort Sumter) used McLean’s house as his headquarters during that engagement, what would become known as the First Battle of Bull Run.
+Beauregard (who happened to command the Confederates at Fort Sumter) used McLean’s house as his headquarters during that engagement, a battle that would become known as the First Battle of Bull Run.
+Or First Manassas, depending on your point of view.

 Wilmer McLean, whose eyes definitely look a little tired.